 Reason #2 - Deployment Master

 Background: The system elects two "master" nodes that manage standard Scheduled Job scheduling (Job Master) and Deployment Job scheduling (Deployment Master).
 These nodes are responsible for making sure that the Scheduled Jobs are picked up and processed.
 The job master is tracked in the blc_schedl_job_master table.
 Two rows should exist: Job Master (ID=1) and Deployment Master (ID=2).
+The Job Master can be any type of node (site or admin) while the Deployment Master will only be an admin node.
 Note that the IDs are always 1 and 2.
 An associated table that is involved in the election process is the blc_registered_node table (or blc_node_registration for versions < 5.2).
 The blc_registered_node table will list all the active nodes in the cluster.

 Potential Issue: The nodes go through a "master election" process to designate one node for each of the master roles.
 There are scenarios where old nodes remain elected in a master role when they should not.
 This is rare but when this happens it is usually associated with an issue launching a new website release.